freestarcapital/Freestar-Mobile-Android-SDK/README.md

         }
 ```

-`x. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter with the onBindViewHolder() method.
+`6. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter with the onBindViewHolder() method.

 before
 ```